DustinHendrickson/mod-city-siege/README.md

 Overview
 --------
 The City Siege module for AzerothCore adds dynamic, timed siege events to all major cities in World of Warcraft.
+On a random, configurable timer, opposing faction forces assault a major ci8. **Periodic Yells:**
+   Every 30 seconds (configurable), leaders and mini-bosses yell threatening messages configured in `CitySiege.Yell.Combat`.

+9. **Event Duration:**
+   The siege lasts for the configured duration (default 30 minutes).

+10. **Victory Check:**
+   System verifies if the city leader survived using configured leader positions.

-On a random, configurable timer, opposing faction forces assault a major city, spawning enemy units outside the city limits who march toward the city leader while engaging defenders.
+11. **Resolution:**ng enemy units outside the city limits who march toward the city leader while engaging defenders.
 Enemy forces spawn at the city outskirts and use pathfinding and waypoints to march into the city, attacking the faction leader as their primary objective.

 **Both factions can win rewards:** Defenders earn rewards if they protect their city leader until the event ends, while attackers earn rewards if they successfully kill the city leader.
 This creates competitive PvE content where both Alliance and Horde players have incentive to participate.
 The module features fully configurable spawn locations, creature entries, reward scaling, and RP elements to create exciting world events that encourage faction participation and creates a more dynamic, living world experience.